|

 two-hour harbour and river cruise on Blue Funnel’s

-upper and lower decks, two large sun decks, bars and is heated
+covered upper and lower decks, two large sun decks, bars and

-throughout.
-Return coach transport will be provided between the
+is heated throughout.
+Return coach transport will be provided

-Grand Harbour Hotel to Ocean Village.
-Approx £10 pp inc
+between the Grand Harbour Hotel to Ocean Village. £8 pp inc

 transport, based on a minimum 100 bookings.

-show and buffet in the Bradford, Standish & Winslow Suite.
-An
+show and buffet, in the Bradford, Standish & Winslow

-informal get-together at the hotel for a screening of two films featuring
+Suite.
+An informal get-together at the hotel for a screening of

-hot buffet is included and will be served in between screenings.
+hot buffet will be served in between screenings.

 Please note: the maximum number for this event is 90, with seating